The Quillen model category of topological spaces: Definitions and the main theorem

 We use the definition of model category from \cite{MCATL}*{Def.~7.1.3}; this differs from Quillen's original definition of a \emph{closed model category} (\cites{Q:HomAlg,Q:RHT}) in that we require the existence of \emph{all} colimits and limits (not just the finite ones), and we require that the two factorizations be functorial.

-\begin{defn} A \emph{model category} is a category $\cat M$ together with three classes of maps (called the \emph{weak equivalences}, the \emph{cofibrations}, and the \emph{fibrations}), satisfying the following five axioms: \begin{itemize} \item[M1:] (Limit axiom) The category $\cat M$ is complete and cocomplete. \item[M2:] (Two out of three axiom) If $f$ and $g$ are maps in $\cat M$ such that $gf$ is defined and two of $f$, $g$, and $gf$ are weak equivalences, then so is the third. \item[M3:] (Retract axiom) If $f$ and $g$ are maps in $\cat M$ such that $f$ is a retract of $g$ (in the category of maps of $\cat M$; see \defref{def:retract}) and $g$ is a weak equivalence, a fibration, or a cofibration, then so is $f$. \item[M4:] (Lifting axiom) Given the commutative solid arrow diagram in $\cat M$
+\begin{defn} A \emph{model category} is a category $\cat M$ together with three classes of maps (called the \emph{weak equivalences}, the \emph{cofibrations}, and the \emph{fibrations}), satisfying the following five axioms: \begin{itemize} \item[M1:] (Limit axiom) The category $\cat M$ is complete and cocomplete (i.e., contains both a limit and a colimit for every small diagram in the category). \item[M2:] (Two out of three axiom) If $f$ and $g$ are maps in $\cat M$ such that $gf$ is defined and two of $f$, $g$, and $gf$ are weak equivalences, then so is the third. \item[M3:] (Retract axiom) If $f$ and $g$ are maps in $\cat M$ such that $f$ is a retract of $g$ (in the category of maps of $\cat M$; see \defref{def:retract}) and $g$ is a weak equivalence, a fibration, or a cofibration, then so is $f$. \item[M4:] (Lifting axiom) Given the commutative solid arrow diagram in $\cat M$

 the dotted arrow exists if either \begin{enumerate} \item $i$ is a cofibration and $p$ is both a fibration and a weak equivalence or \item $i$ is both a cofibration and a weak equivalence and $p$ is a fibration. \end{enumerate} \item[M5:] (Factorization axiom) Every map $g$ in $\cat M$ has two functorial factorizations: \begin{enumerate} \item $g = pi$, where $i$ is a cofibration and $p$ is both a fibration and a weak equivalence, and \item $g = qj$, where $j$ is both a cofibration and a weak equivalence and $q$ is a fibration. \end{enumerate} \end{itemize} \end{defn}